daimonionnn/VEGA-ROCm-VULKAN-LLM-Toolkit/README.md

 * `-t N` (Recommended to add at runtime): Set to your physical CPU core count (e.g., `-t 4` or `-t 8`).
 Prevents CPU thrashing and saves thermal/power budget for the Vega iGPU.
 * `-nkvo` (`--no-kv-offload`): **Do not use unless necessary!** Forces the Key-Value (KV) cache to stay in standard CPU RAM instead of VRAM.
 Only use this if your model is so large that adding a context window crashes the GPU with Out-of-Memory (OOM) errors.

-See [docs/TROUBLESHOOTING.md](docs/TROUBLESHOOTING.md#docker-rocm-workaround-working-solution) for full details and the FP8 stub patch needed for gfx900.
+See [docs/TROUBLESHOOTING.md](docs/TROUBLESHOOTING.md#docker-rocm-624-workaround-working-legacy-solution) for full details and the FP8 stub patch needed for gfx900.

-### ROCm 7.2 on Vega 8 — Experimental
+### ROCm 7.2 on Vega 8 — Default ROCm Path

 **Status: confirmed working** (2026-05-14, Qwen3.5-35B-A3B-Q4_K_M, full 41/41 layer offload, sustained inference stable).
 ROCm 7.x officially dropped `gfx900` support, but the technique used by
 [garymathews/frigate:440056a-rocm-7.2.0](https://github.com/garymathews/frigate/releases/tag/440056a-rocm-7.2.0)